Physiotherapy Halesowen

 After Surgery

-Physiotherapy can assist with post-operative rehabilitation, including rehabilitation after orthopaedic surgery such as hip and knee surgery, as well as general physiotherapy after general surgery.
+Post-operative rehabilitation, including rehabilitation after orthopaedic surgery such as hip and knee surgery, as well as general physiotherapy after general surgery.

 Fractures